-THE DESIGNATED SAFEGUARDING LEADS (DSLs) (Role and responsibilities)
+The Designated Safeguarding Leads (DSLs) (Role and responsibilities)

-The Head (Mrs Wend Martin), the Deputy Head Academic (Mr Chris Braden) and the Deputy Head Pastoral (Mr John Lynch) are all level 3 qualified Safeguarding leads and are appointed the DSLs to be responsible for matters relating to child protection and welfare.
-They are all members of the College's leadership team.
+The Deputy Head (Mr Chris Braden) and the Head of Student Welfare (Mr Alex Whitlam) are both level 3 qualified Safeguarding leads and are appointed the DSLs to be responsible for matters relating to child protection and welfare.
+They are members of the College's leadership team.
 They can be contacted via the college by telephone at 01547-530303, or by e-mail.
 Posters around the College provide photographs to identify them and contact details (Appendix B).